 There are several projects for atmospheric neutrino observations either proposed or under preparation.
-The atmospheric neutrino observation program is included in the plans for future neutrino telescopes, ORCA in the second phase of KM3NeT project [99] in the Mediterranean Sea, and PINGU in the upgrade of IceCube [100].
-In India, a 50 kt magnetized iron tracking calorimeter ICAL is planned at the INO [101].
-Future large underground detectors, Hyper-Kamiokande in Japan [102] and DUNE in US [103] can also study the atmospheric neutrinos.
+The atmospheric neutrino observation program is included in the plans for future neutrino telescopes such as ORCA in the KM3NeT project [97] in the Mediterranean Sea and the IceCube Upgrade [98].
+In India, a 50 kt magnetized iron tracking calorimeter ICAL is planned at the INO [99].
+Future large underground detectors, Hyper-Kamiokande in Japan [100] and DUNE in US [101] can also study the atmospheric neutrinos.